Jobs and metrics

 Pausing jobs

-Actively running tasks will finish execution even if their containing job is paused.
-If an actively running task is the final task in a job, the job will complete as normal after task execution.
+Actively running tasks finish execution even if their containing job is paused.
+If an actively running task is the final task in a job, the job completes as normal after task execution.
 The main exception is the childJob task, which pauses execution in step with its containing job.

 Only completed or canceled jobs can be deleted.